 Rows within the KendoReact Data Grid can be pinned, or locked, at the top and bottom of the Data Table.
 When a row is pinned, it will remain in place as the user scrolls through the rest of the content of the React Data Grid.
 Row pinning can be done programmatically and can also be exposed as an interactive UI element within each data row.

 The KendoReact Grid features selection in multiple forms like being able to select rows and provide a unique highlighted look or add a selection column with checkboxes which gives an intuitive way to interact with selecting and deselecting a row.
 The selection can be programmatically set and the KendoReact data table provides methods for extracting and interacting with selected rows.

-The KendoReact Grid has built-in default elements for displaying information in cells or UI components that can be used while editing data items, like a React DatePicker for any field that is bound to a date.
-In cases where more customization is needed, any cell within the React data table can utilize a custom renderer in both read and edit modes, letting developers take full control over what is displayed within the KendoReact Grid.
+The KendoReact Grid has built-in default elements for displaying information in cells or UI components that can be used while editing data items, such as a React DatePicker for any field that is bound to a date.
+In cases where more customization is needed, any cell within the React data table can use a custom renderer in both read and edit modes, enabling developers to take full control over what is displayed within the KendoReact Grid.